 Beanies show up at the right time.
 Mornings are cold, doors open constantly, and staff move between the bar, the patio, and storage.
 In that setting, a knit cap stays visible longer than a shirt graphic that disappears under layers.
 Even a small logo can read well on a cuff because the eye lands on the face, then the hat, then the brand.

-This matters in smaller cafes where people stand close to the counter.
-There is no need for oversized graphics.
+That matters in smaller cafes where people stand close to the counter.
+Oversized graphics are not necessary.
 The logo only needs enough contrast to register quickly.
+Why hide the mark under layers?
 That is one reason custom beanies for coffee shops often outperform more decorative apparel: the visual job is simpler, and the product is harder to hide.

-One-size headwear also reduces operational headaches.
+One-size headwear also keeps operations simpler.
 There are fewer sizing issues, fewer exchanges, and fewer questions about fit.
 For small teams, that keeps uniform planning straightforward while still giving the shop a coordinated look.

 A cafe beanie should feel like part of the uniform, not a branding stunt the team has to tolerate.